Kreevins

-Kreevins (krieviņi) were Votes who lived in the proximity of Latvian town of Bauska and spoke a dialect of Votic.
+Kreevins (krieviņi) were Votes who lived in the proximity of Latvian town of Bauska and spoke their own dialect of Votic.
 In the middle of the 19th century they merged with the surrounding Latvians, although many traditional aspects of Votic culture are still preserved.
 The name krieviņi means "little Russians" (diminutive form) in Latvian due to their equally foreign-sounding language to Latvians.